tyson-swetnam/cyverse-focus-forum/PITCHME.md

 Data are always increasing in volume

-<span style="font-family: Helvetica Neue; color:#FF0000">90%</span> of all data in human history were create in last 24 months
+<span style="font-family: Helvetica Neue; color:#FF0000">90%</span> of all data in human history were created in [last 24 months](https://blog.microfocus.com/how-much-data-is-created-on-the-internet-each-day/)

 +++